atlas-brown/slowpoke/INSTRUCTIONS.md

 4. Benchmarks is available in [`cmd/`](cmd) (Command line entry points) and [`internal/`](inernal) (Request handlers).

 > AEC Reviewers: From this point on, scripts use the provided AWS EC2 instances.
-All preprofiling results, Docker images are provided for efficiency.
+All preprofiling results, Docker images are also pre-built for efficiency.
-> We provide a kubernete cluster with X machines for each reviwer, with all dependencies satisfied.
+> We provide a kubernete cluster with 13 machines for each reviwer, with all dependencies pre-installed.
 > To request access to the control node, please comment your public keys on hotcrp.
 > Once the access is granted, reviwers can start/stop the clusters as needed.
 </details>